 October 26, 2020

 You probably have the best intentions when it comes to your complexion.
-After all, who doesn't want youthful, glowing skin?
+After all, who doesn't want radiant, glowing skin?
 So you might have done your research and built a dedicated skincare routine.
 Or maybe you stuck with the same cleanser you've had since your teens - it's served you well so far, right?

 Either way, you squint at your reflection in the mirror every morning and wonder why your skin still isn't up to snuff.
 As it turns out, you may be sabotaging your skin without realizing it.